ucsb-cs-course-repos/tools/README.md

   * Some are optional to change: ex.
 PATH, OUTPUT_DIR_NAME, BASE_LECTURE_NAME
     * Optional: set path to a desired path (default is the users' current path, wherever the user runs lecture-gen.py)
 * To use as a way to create hwk file stubs:
-  * Set the config variables to output hwk things (ex change OUTPUT_DIR_NAME to "_hwk" and BASE_FILE_NAME to "hwk")
+  * Set the config variables to output hwk things (ex change OUTPUT_DIR_NAME to "_hwks" and BASE_FILE_NAME to "hwk")
-  * For now, no support for separate "hwk_assign" and "hwk_due" seperate files--right now the program in one run can only create one type of output file
+  * For now, no support for separate "hwk_assign" and "hwk_due" files--right now the program in one run can only create one type of output file
     * i.e. can create stubs for hwk_assign files if homework is assigned the same day of the week, and a seperate run of the program to create hwk_due file stubs if homework is always due on same day of week
       * Warning: A holiday can lead to mismatched homework assign/due dates because the entire week would be skipped if a hwk_due file lands on a holiday